mp-se/kegmon/src_docs/source/software.rst

 that I use.
 The software has two interfaces, one via the OLED displays and one via the web-browser.

+The scale seams to be much more stable now that I added a kalman filter as the first step, this eliminates the big changes in values.
+It takes a few seconds for the level to stabilize but that's not a big issue.

 Installation
 ************